passcod/defnew/README.md

 def struct "fruit:$(def uint 8)" "sugar:$(def uint 8)" "cooked:$(def bool)"
 ```

-Because this is all simple shell stuff, it is trivial to make types that are parametric based on
+Because this is all shell interpolation and substitution, you can make types parametric based on
 inputs to a script, accept arbitrary defs and wrap them, etc. Here's a short script that varies the
-width of a uint based on what will fit the input:
+width of a uint based on what will fit the input, up to 32 bits:

 ```bash
 #!/usr/bin/env bash